elvac/CustomerBehavior/README.md

 # CustomerSegmentation
-Using Python to conduct data analysis fro customer segmentation to support marketing strategies
+Using Python to conduct data analysis for customer segmentation to support marketing strategies

 ### Project Brief